Teacher Incentive Guidelines

 - What you have done (reflections, lesson plans, self-evaluation.)

 - How an audience has responded (interviews, surveys, written reflection.)

-2-3 examples of your evaluation must be shared with NDCA in your final report (details below).
+2-3 examples of your evaluation must be shared with NDCA in your final report.
 Digital files (word doc, pdf, jpg, or movie) are all excellent and convenient methods for sharing your evaluation.

 - Budgets must be reasonable and relate directly to the proposed project.

 - Details are important when preparing the required one-page itemized project budget.
 Be sure to itemize the projected expenses and double check your results.